de-jcup/eclipse-asciidoctor-testprojects/README.md

 - checkout master branch

 ## Complete other setup
-When you have got a complete other project setup than any of the example projects, please do following:
+When you have got a complete other project setup/structure than any of the example projects, please do following:

-- create a new eclipse project in a dedicated subfolder of this repo (Name should be short and clear)
+- create a new eclipse project in a dedicated subfolder of this repo (Name should be short and clear and follow name pattern: "asciidoctor-testproject{$Number}-{$shortDescription})"
 - create your asciidoc files in your project like your setup where you have problems with
 - commit, push ...
 - create PR on GitHub